-Several months ago, we talked about how easy it is to excel at customer service.
+Several months ago, we talked about how easy it is to offer outstanding customer service.

 Most businesses today just suck at customer service.
 Customers are lucky if they walk out of a store or restaurant and aren’t furious; being content or happy just often isn’t in the cards at all.
 So if you want to be good at customer service, all you have to do is be mediocre, right?